 Paragon Offshore was a global provider of offshore drilling rigs.
 Their fleet included jackups, drillships, and a semisubmersible.
 They spun-off from Noble in August 2014.
 Since the spin-off, the company has declared bankruptcy, wiping out equity holders.
 It was eventually acquired by Borr Drilling in February 2018.

 The spin-off timing was very unfortunate as it came right at the peak of oil.
 The ensuing collapse in energy prices led to fleet utilization and dayrates declining.
 As a result, they could not service their large debt load and had to file for Chapter 11 bankruptcy protection.

 It is a good exercise to go through the worst performing spin-offs from prior years to learn the characteristics that made them poor investments.

 Characteristic #1: Commodity Business Risks

 Each of the poor performers highlighted above except for the two REITs had commodity end markets that deteriorated.

 Commodity-driven businesses face a “triple whammy” if/when their end markets turn against them.

 - Volume Declines

-- Operating profit declines more than revenue because the company still has fixed costs
+- Operating profit declines more than revenue because of the fixed costs

 The table below demonstrates this dynamic.